 All in all, it wouldn’t be at all bias to say that it’s a great crossover but there’s plenty to iron out if Subaru is serious about staying relevant in the crossover game.
 We wouldn’t wanna see roads filled with nothing but X50s, do we?

 ***Again, this isn’t a paid article.
 It’s is merely the opinion of someone who has spent considerable time in all of the abovementioned crossovers.
 Also, because even underdogs deserve some stage time in the spotlight.
-Although if Subaru feels the need to reward us for supplementing their little to non-existent marketing efforts, we’d be happy to have the XV for a few days ; )
+Although if Subaru feels the need to reward us for this shout out, we’d be happy to have the XV for a few days ; )